Germinal center: Dark zone

-The Light Zone
+Light zone

 The light zone consists of GC B cells and T follicular helper cells.
 It is proximal to the lymph node and near the network of follicular dendritic cells.
 The GC B cells in the light zone, known as centrocytes, are smaller, less abundant and divide less as compared to the GC B cells in the dark zone.
 The nearby follicular dendritic cells present the antigen to the light zone GC B cells that were mutated in the dark zone previously, and those with the highest affinity for the antigen are able to bind and receive help from T follicular helper cells that have T cell receptors specific for the same antigen.
 Therefore, the GC B cells in the light zone compete for antigen and stimulation by T follicular helper cells.
 The mechanism by which this occurs is that, when the B cell receptor binds the antigen presented by the follicular dendritic cells, the antigen is internalized.
-Then the antigen is bound by class II MHC and presented on the surface of the T cell, which allows the B cell to be helped by the T follicular helper cell.
+Then the antigen is bound by class II MHC and presented on the surface of the B cell to the T cell receptor, which allows the B cell to be helped by the T follicular helper cell.
 GC B cells that are best able to present antigen to T follicular helper cells and produce the strongest B cell receptor signal are positively selected in the light zone of the germinal center.
 Therefore, positive selection of GC B cells in the light zone results in B cells that express antibodies with high affinity for the antigen.
 The B cells that are positively selected in the light zone begin to express cMyc, which regulates the germinal center and the proliferation of the B cells in the germinal center.
-Finally, the positively-selected GC B cells (cMyc+) are “licensed,” which means they are ready to be sent back to the dark zone of the germinal center where they will further proliferate and be mutated by somatic hypermutation.
+Finally, the positively-selected GC B cells (cMyc+) are "licensed," which means they are ready to be sent back to the dark zone of the germinal center where they will further proliferate and be mutated by somatic hypermutation.